alodha100/aws-developer-associate-notes/README.md

 - Managed Policy - AWS-managed default policy
 - Customer Managed Policy - Managed by you
 - Inline Policy - Managed by you and embedded in a single user, group or role

+# Monitoring
+## CloudWatch
+CloudWatch is a monitoring service to monitor your AWS resources, as well as the application that you run on AWS

+Host Level Metrics:
+- CPU
+- Network
+- Disk
+- Status Check

+Ram Utilisation
+- Custom metric

+Custom Metrics
+- Minimum granularity is 1 minute

+Terminated Instances
+- You can retreive data from any terminated EC2 or ELB instance after its termination.
+- CloudWatch Logs by default are stored indefinitely

+Metric Granularity
+- 1 minute for detailed monitoring
+- 5 minutes for standard monitoring

+CloudWatch can be used on premise - Not restricted to just AWS resources.
+Just need to download and install the SSM agent and CloudWatch agent

+## CloudWatch vs CloudTrail
+- CloudWatch monitors performance
+- CloudTrail monitors API calls in the AWS platform
+- AWS Config records the state of your AWS environment and can notify you of changes